opencor/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

-.. c:function:: int MRIStepSVtolerances(void* arkode_mem, realtype reltol, N_Vector abstol)
+.. c:function:: int MRIStepSVtolerances(void* arkode_mem, sunrealtype reltol, N_Vector abstol)

    This function specifies a scalar relative tolerance and a vector absolute tolerance (a potentially different absolute tolerance for